After Death (1915 film)

+After Death (По́сле сме́рти, Pósle smérti, "After death") is a 1915 Russian film directed by Yevgeni Bauer.
+It is based on the novella Klara Milich by Ivan Turgenev.
+After the October Revolution, the Cinema Committee had the film's title changed to Klara Milich to associate it more with Turgenev, as they did not approve of Bauer's significant departures from the original text.

 Plot

 The film is based on the novella Klara Milich (1883) by Ivan Turgenev.

 "Reclusive young man Andrei is reluctantly persuaded out to social events by his friend Tsenin, and encounters the beautiful actress Zoia.
 The two meet briefly but then he does not see her for months.
 He is then shocked to learn that she has collapsed and died, and he becomes morbidly and madly obsessed with her."